Artist: Miles Davis

 Genre: Cool Jazz

-Ascenseur pour l’échafaud (English translation: Elevator to the Gallows) — a taut, entertaining film noir originally released in 1958 — helped to establish French director Louis Malle as one of the New Wave’s rising stars.
+Ascenseur pour l’échafaud (English translation: Elevator to the Gallows) — a taut, entertaining film noir originally released in 1958 — helped establish French director Louis Malle as one of the New Wave’s rising stars.
 But even more acclaimed than Malle’s filmmaking debut was Miles Davis’ transcendent score, which not only provided the backbone for the entire movie, but also stood by itself as a striking work of art.

 The stark and minimal music perfectly complements the film’s overall tone.
 Not many soundtracks are improvised during post-production.
 Then again, not many films are given jazz soundtracks.
 Ascenseur pour l’échafaud‘s marriage of imagery and sound was unprecedented — Davis’ trumpet had never sounded lonelier, laid completely bare amidst the noir setting, almost as if he was playing in high contrast black and white.